 There are other content management systems too.
 You might have heard names like Drupal and Joomla, although they’re not as popular as they used to be (WordPress’s market share in the CMS market is 62% – that should give you an idea of how widely used it is!).

 But the main disadvantage of a CMS like WordPress is the amount of work that you have to put into setting up and maintaining your website.
-You’ll need to take care of things like finding a hosting provider, managing security, and keeping plugins up to date.
+You’ll need to take care of things like finding a web hosting provider (making sure their reliability and website loading times are up to scratch) , managing security, and keeping plugins up to date.

 And more than likely, you’ll also need the help of a designer and developer to get your site up and running, because CMSs like WordPress don’t offer support directly.